Eastern High School (Louisville, Kentucky)

-Founded in 1950, Louisville Eastern High School is located off Old Shelbyville Road in Middletown, Kentucky and Woodland Hills, Kentucky, United States, a cities within the merged government of Louisville, KY.
-With an enrollment of over 2,000 students, this school has been the pilot for education partnerships with companies such as IBM, Dell, CompTIA, Adobe, and Microsoft.
+Founded in 1950, Louisville Eastern High School is located off Old Shelbyville Road in Middletown, Kentucky and Woodland Hills, Kentucky, United States, cities within the merged government of Louisville, Kentucky.
+With an enrolment of over 2,000 students, this school has been the pilot for education partnerships with companies such as IBM, Dell, CompTIA, Adobe, and Microsoft.

 History

 Eastern opened in 1950 on its present site in Middletown.
 The library was later added to the front of the school, giving the building a layout in the shape of the letter "E".
 The school has been part of the Jefferson County school system since before the county system aborted the old Louisville city school system.
 The school was co-educational from its start and was integrated long before busing was ordered in Jefferson County.

 In 2009, James A. Sexton, principal at Eastern for 20 years, retired.
 His place was taken by Lana Kaelin.